Footballer arrested in ‘rape’ inquiry facing further allegations

 The Metropolitan Police did not name the player, but said a 29-year-old man arrested in Barnet, north London on Monday had been further arrested while in custody over additional claims.

-A statement from the force said: “On July 4, an allegation of rape of a woman in her 20s was reported to police.
+A statement from the force read: “On July 4, an allegation of rape of a woman in her 20s was reported to police.

 “It was reported the alleged rape happened in June 2022.